The pros and cons of cultural ChristianityWritten by Subby Szterszky

 The church had come a long way from a handful of disciples huddled in an upper room in Jerusalem.
 Powered by the Holy Spirit, the Gospel had spread to all corners of the Empire and to every level of Roman society.
-Christianity was no longer a fringe sect without a political voice, whose members could be rounded up and tossed to the lions for the entertainment of the pagan masses.
+Christianity was no longer a fringe sect without a political voice, whose members could be rounded up and tossed to the lions for the amusement of the masses.
 Over 300 years, the church had grown from counterculture to mainstream culture, a reality that was reflected in the Edicts of Milan and Thessalonica.

 Becoming the dominant cultural group within a society has its undeniable perks.
 But it also comes with its proverbial lion’s share of pitfalls.

 But just as the church’s impact on the culture grew, so too did the culture’s impact on the church.
-With their newfound privileged status, Christians began to shift their focus from service and sacrifice to politics and power.
-The affluent materialism of the pagan Roman world started to seep in among the body of believers.
+With their new privileged status, Christians began to shift their focus from service and sacrifice to politics and power.
+The affluent materialism of the Roman world started to seep in among the body of believers.
 The necessity of new life in Christ marked by holy living faded from view.
-Instead, as members of the dominant cultural group, people simply assumed they were Christians by default.
+Instead, as members of the dominant cultural group, people assumed they were Christians by default.

 Consequently, whenever the church has attained political influence, it has invariably tried to enforce public morality and religious observance, rather than fulfilling its mandate to change lives via the power of the Gospel.
 Such efforts have never ended well, either for the church or for the culture.

 The loss of cultural dominance: challenges and opportunities

 In our current cultural moment, Christianity has been displaced from its favoured status by a secular world view born of the Enlightenment.
 This has been a cause of lament for some and rejoicing for others, but in truth there is warrant for both responses, to a degree.